danielrriggs/danielrriggs.github.io/content/Dukkha.md

 This also might be the first recorded example of psychotherapy.

 ###### Story of Buddha
 Everything in Buddha's life was accomplished; everything was going well, but he woke up one day & felt he was unhappy.
-When you feel unhappy, your [[mind]] says "I'm missing something... when I get the thing I want I'll be happy".
+When you feel unhappy, your [[Mind]] says "I'm missing something... when I get the thing I want I'll be happy".
 You get the thing, you're happy for a little bit, but then the cycle of discontentment repeats itself.
 Buddha reached the end of the road.
 Had everything.
 That's when he started his journey to overcome [[Dukkha|dukkha]] & find [[sukha]].

 There are two guarantees, or, fundamental "rights" in life: Death, and [[Dukkha|dukkha]].